What exactly is Crowdfunding?

 Crowdfunding for startups in India is relatively a new concept.

-In good old days, we had a person go door to door asking good Samaritans for contribution to a worthy cause.
+In good old days, we had a person going door to door asking good Samaritans for contribution to a worthy cause.

 History shows, crowdfunding is a very old concept.